 This depends where you are from.

 Some countries, like Australia and New Zealand, require you to go through some pretty lengthy exit procedures to stop being tax residents.
-These can take more than 1 year to complete and normally require proof you now live permanently in Georgia – such as property ownership, legal residency etc. You will however be able to claim foreign tax credits against any tax you pay in Georgia on income that is then also taxed in your home country.
-South Africa is notoriously one of the hardest countries to exit the tax system.
+These processes can take more than 1 year to complete and normally require proof that you now live permanently in Georgia – such as demonstrating property ownership, legal residency, etc. You will, however, be able to claim foreign tax credits against any tax you pay in Georgia on income that is then also taxed in your home country.
+South Africa’s tax system is notoriously one of the hardest to exit.

 Other countries like Germany and the UK have double taxation agreements with Georgia.
 However, these agreements rarely exempt you from taxes completely.
-Suffice to say, it’s very complicated in some cases and speaking to an adviser in your home country, as well as in Georgia, is normally essential.
+Suffice to say, it can be very complicated, and speaking to an adviser in your home country as well as in Georgia is highly recommended.

 If you are not sure where you are still a tax resident, perhaps because you have been traveling for a prolonged period, it’s essential you read this article.

-From the Georgian side, we can help you get issued your tax residency certificate (if you spend 183 days per year in the country, or qualify for the High Net Worth Individual program), which will allow you to prove you are a tax resident here and begin towards exiting other tax systems, or reducing liability.
+From the Georgian side, we can help you get your tax residency certificate (if you spend 183 days per year in the country, or qualify for the High Net Worth Individual program), which will help to prove that you are a tax resident here in order to exit other tax systems or to reduce your tax liability.